QwikDev/qwik/packages/docs/src/components/qwik-gpt/gpt.md

 ## Routing

 Qwik comes with a file-based router, which is similar to Next.js.
 The router is based on the file-system, creating a new `index.tsx` file in `src/routes/` will create a new route.
-For example, `src/routes/home/index.tsx` will create a route at `/home/`.
+For example, `src/routes/home/[id]/index.tsx` will create a route at `/home/:id/`.

-You can create dynamic routes by adding a folder with like `[param]` in the route path.
-For example, `src/routes/user/[id]/index.tsx` will create a route at `/user/:id/`.
-In order to access the route parameter, you can use the `useLocation` hook exported from `@builder.io/qwik-city`.

 To link to other routes, you can use the `Link` component, it is like `<a>` but allows for SPA navigation.